What Your Dashboard Battery Light Is Really Warning You About

 Why You Cannot Ignore This Warning

 Without charging while driving, your battery gradually drains.
 Eventually, the battery is too weak to power the engine.
 The engine dies.
 You are stranded.
 This can happen on the highway or in a remote location.
 Addressing the battery light immediately prevents being stranded.
+If this is part of your decision process, The Future of 12V Batteries in an All-Electric World can help.

 What to Do When the Battery Light Comes On